|

 The goal of the letter is to raise funds for President Kieschnick's travel

 expenses to District Conventions and Pastoral Conferences.
-Some may come to
+Some may

 the conclusion that the funds are necessary for President Kieschnick's